mxn2020/geenius-template-vite-react-mongo/SETUP.md

 ### Common Issues

 1. **Session errors in console**
-   - This is expected if the backend server isn't running
+   - This is expected if the Netlify dev server isn't running
-   - Start the backend with `pnpm dev:server`
+   - Start the server with `pnpm dev:netlify`

 2. **Component registry errors**
    - Check that all button components have proper `devId` props